-119. A student may be funded for a maximum of two years at the same NQF Level in a nationally approved qualification unless a motivation by the college is made by means of a special request to the DHET for an extension for funding.
+A student may be funded for a maximum of n+2 [two years] by the state at [the same NQF Level in] a nationally approved qualification for NC(V) and n+1 for trimester and semester programmes unless a motivation by the college is made by means of a special request to the DHET for an extension for funding.
+A student therefore be expected to pay the full programme cost if no longer funded by the 80% portion by the state.